Ewwii-sh/ewwii/docs/src/modules/global.md

 </div>

 <div group="is_empty" id="is_empty-Description" class="tabcontent"  style="display: block;" >
-Return true if the BLOB is empty.
+Return true if the map is empty.
 </div>

 </div>